MoBaioumy/Project-NAS/readme.md

 While the app contains restrooms you could add places to drink, special foods to buy and must do's.

+**Note 1: There are such apps; however, non of them if active in Europe (most in US) and they are for specific groupt like people with Crohn's disease.**

 ### Option 2: Studying app